Y4ress/Y4ress/README.md

 * I love photography.
 Whenever I have free time, I’ll always snap a few pics
 * I actually hate coffee.
 It’s really not my thing
-* I am learning Greek right now
 * I lived in Sweden for 6 years.
 My Swedish is a bit rusty, but still good enough to hold a conversation :D
-* My love for philosophy is bigger than my ability to fully understand it sometimes
+* My love for philosophy is bigger than my ability to fully understand it
 * I also game, here is my steam profile: https://steamcommunity.com/id/gamingx-gatok/